A Large-Scale Comparison of Tetrahedral and Hexahedral Elements for Solving Elliptic PDEs with the Finite Element Method: Common Test Problems

-Most of the solution domains are chosen to simplify manual creation of hexahedral meshes: the simulations will be performed on a unstructured tetrahedral mesh and a nearly regular lattice with the same number of vertices.
-Experiments in Sections~\ref{sec:time_dependent},~\ref{sec:bened_bar},~\ref{sec:ortho},~\ref{sec:high-aspect},~\ref{sec:plate-hole}, and~\ref{sec:incompressible} are run on a MacBook Pro 3.1GHz Intel Core i7, 16GB of RAM, and 8 threads.
+Most of the solution domains are chosen to simplify manual creation of hexahedral meshes: the simulations will be performed on an unstructured tetrahedral mesh and a nearly regular lattice with the same number of vertices.
+Experiments in Sections~\ref{sec:time_dependent} to~\ref{sec:incompressible} are run on a MacBook Pro 3.1GHz Intel Core i7, 16GB of RAM, and 8 threads.
 Experiments in Sections~\ref{sec:torsion} and~\ref{sec:high-stresses} are run on a cluster node with 2 Xeon E5-2690v4 2.6GHz CPUs and 250GB memory, each with max 128GB of reserved memory and 8 threads.
 For all experiments, we use the PolyFEM library \cite{code:polyfem}, which uses the Pardiso~\cite{code:pardiso-a,code:pardiso-b,code:pardiso-c} direct solver, and Newton iterations for the nonlinear problems.

 Note that, for completeness, we also validated PolyFEM on the example in Figure~\ref{fig:square_beam} for linear and quadratic tetrahedra and serendipity hexahedra on Hooke material against Abaqus.
 The results are identical up to numerical precision.